Electrostatics/APBS_Sphinx/prototype/README.md

 Oh, there's this crazy *io.mc* file too, although there's not really much in it that's useful.

-It's worth noting that the file *geoflow.apbs* is Python code, and that it's really just for playing with what's possible using Python to specify instructions.
-In reality we may provide a file like it, but minus the hardcoded *diet* bits.
+It's worth noting that the file *geoflow.apbs* is Python code, and that it's really just for playing with what's possible using Python to specify pipelines.
+Whether or not we continue to use the same Python syntax is still up in the air.
+It may make more sense to create a DSL for specifying pipelines.

 ###This is important here
-The main takeaway is that the user can use, on the command line, a **pre-written** APBS command file that takes named parameters and operates on what those parameters specify.
+The main takeaway is that \*.apbs files specify *plugin pipelines*.
+A typical user can specify, on the command line, a **pre-written** APBS command file (\*.apbs) that takes named parameters and operates on what those parameters specify.
 In this case, run the Geometric Flow solver on the *imidazole.xyzr* file and put the results in *imidazole.txt*.

+An atypical user may choose to create their own pipeline files, and thus gain much more control over how the data is processed.
+We provide different levels of control to suit both typical and power users.
 ###Thanks for paying extra-special attention

 ## Anatomy of the Beast